PAGiesting/PAGiesting.github.io/README.md

-# PAGiesting.github.io
+# Paul Giesting's Blog

-Dr. G's Github Blog
+Hosted by Github Pages

+Using Jekyll / Poole

+Implemented by Andy Miller, Metis